XRPLF/xrpl-dev-portal/content/references/protocol-reference/serialization.md

     Tokens consist of three segments in order:

-    1. 64 bits indicating the amount in the [internal currency amount format](#issued-currency-amount-format).
+    1. 64 bits indicating the amount in the [token amount format](#token-amount-format).
 The first bit is `1` to indicate that this is not XRP.
     2. 160 bits indicating the [currency code](currency-formats.html#currency-codes).
 The standard API converts 3-character codes such as "USD" into 160-bit codes using the [standard currency code format](currency-formats.html#standard-currency-codes), but custom 160-bit codes are also possible.
     3. 160 bits indicating the issuer's Account ID.
 (See also: [Account Address Encoding](accounts.html#address-encoding))